engineering team reviewing supplier drawings and production details during a China factory visit

 A successful sample does not prove production control.

-Many suppliers can produce a good first sample under attention.
+Many suppliers can produce a good sample under temporary attention.

-The real question is whether they can repeat it.
+The real question is whether results can be repeated consistently.

 Verify:

-If the process is not stable, the result will not be repeatable.
+If the process is unstable, the result will not be repeatable.

 3. Engineering Alignment